TheramReddy/Credit-Card-Fraud-Visualization/README.md

 Visualizing the fraud using Machine Learning Techniques

-The data set used in this imported from Kggle Website.
+The data set used in this imported from Kaggle Website.

 https://www.kaggle.com/mlg-ulb/creditcardfraud?select=creditcard.csv